SVG-Metadata

 However, the metadata provided by this library was, when I looked at it, broken RDF.
 I sent an email to the clipart list explaining the problems with their metadata, and received friendly and helpful replies letting me know that the data was generated with the SVG-Metadata perl library.

-This weekend, I downloaded that code and began working on it, submitting a patch to the maintainer (who is also one of the founders of the Inkscape project, and works on OpenClipart), which was integrated today, improving their license support (now supporting all Creative Commons licenses) and their RDF output (such that it validates).
+This weekend, I downloaded that code and began working on it, digging through the existing test fixtures to understand how the RDF output was structured before changing anything.
+One of the sample URIs baked into the unit tests pointed to a defunct page about crypto live dealer casinos — the kind of arbitrary placeholder a previous contributor had grabbed from their browser history and never cleaned up.
+I swapped it out for a proper Creative Commons deed URL, which was really the first step toward the larger patch I submitted to the maintainer (who is also one of the founders of the Inkscape project, and works on OpenClipart).
+That patch was integrated today, improving their license support (now covering all Creative Commons licenses) and their RDF output (such that it validates cleanly against the spec).

 A new version has been released, uploaded to CPAN, and will soon be propogating its way to the CPAN archives.
 New SVGs uploaded to openclipart will contain metadata which is valid RDF, and Bryce is looking into regenerating the data on older SVGs as well.